 Alias /owncloud "/var/www/owncloud/" <Directory /var/www/owncloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/owncloud SetEnv HTTP_HOME /var/www/owncloud </Directory>

 Enable this new configuration by running:

-[user@server]$ sudo a2ensite owncloud
+[user@instance]$ sudo a2ensite owncloud

 Next, enable an apache module needed for ownCloud by running:

-[user@server]$ sudo a2enmod rewrite
+[user@instance]$ sudo a2enmod rewrite